What is the Ketogenic Diet?

 Check out these 25 Delicious Ketogenic Diet Recipes

-Few Notes: The anticonvulsant properties of this diet are well known, but it can only be used with a medical prescription, and requires strict supervision by a specialized medical center.
+Few Notes: This diet can only be used with a medical prescription, and requires strict supervision by a specialized medical center.
+This is provided for informational purposed only can not replace professional medical advice.
+See Disclaimer.

 The Ketogenic diet is not recommended for pregnant women, diabetics, people with heart disease and other serious conditions.
 Please consult a specialist, your doctor or dietitian before you follow this diet.